transcend-io/encrypt-web-streams/README.md

 }
 ```

-## With a detached authentication tag
+## With detached authentication tags

 Some AES-GCM implementations like WebCrypto's [`encrypt()`](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) **append authentication tags to the end of the ciphertext**, while others, like Node.js's [`createCipheriv()`](https://nodejs.org/api/crypto.html#cryptocreatecipherivalgorithm-key-iv-options), **do not append the authentication tag to the ciphertext, instead returning the authentication tag separately**.